theopfr/somo/README.md

 ## ⬇️ Installation:

 ### Debian:
-If you use a Debian OS go to [releases] and download somo using the latest .deb release.
+If you use a Debian OS go to [releases](https://github.com/theopfr/somo/releases) and download the latest .deb release.

 ### From crates.io:
 #### 1. Install cargo: